jvilk/merge-source-maps/README.md

-# grunt-merge-source-maps v0.1.0
+# merge-source-maps v0.5.0
-> Grunt task for merging multiple source maps from compilation phases into a single source map.
+> Library, command-line tool, and Grunt task for merging multiple source maps from compilation phases into a single source map.

 If you have a multi-step compilation pipeline, you likely have a separate source map for each step of compilation (e.g. TypeScript => JavaScript => Minified JavaScript).
 Combining these source maps